Quantifying Interstellar Extinction at High Galactic Latitudes: Results and Model Validation With Real Data

-These systematic differences can be misleading due to the strong degeneracy between extinction and the effective temperature of a star.
+The systematic differences between our values and LAMOST's can be misleading due to the strong degeneracy between extinction and the effective temperature of a star. {We find {that} the difference is significantly reduced if we assume $A_0=0 \, \rm mag$ in our model fit.
+This is not surprising as LAMOST fixes the extinction to zero in their derivation of the effective temperature.}

 We recall that the two parameters are intimately related via the curve in the right plot of Figure \ref{fig:constraint}.
-In our model, we have allowed for stars to have non-zero extinction so that there is a reasonable prior probability of stars having an extinction value of $A_0 = 0.2$.
-This assumption means that the effective temperature and extinction degeneracy have not been fixed but restricted to a region dictated by the prior on $A_0$.
+In our model, we have allowed for stars to have non-zero extinction, this assumption means that the effective temperature has not been fixed by the extinction assumption but is restricted to a region dictated by the prior on $A_0$.
 Therefore, the point estimate of the effective temperature does not represent the value you would obtain if you assumed zero extinction, but has been restricted to a range dictated by the extinction prior and the data.
-However, LAMOST fixes the extinction to zero in their derivation of the effective temperature.

 Therefore, when taking mean values of the posterior we expect our effective temperatures to be systematically different.
 Through the relation in Figure \ref{fig:constraint}, we can transform extinction values into effective temperature along the vector of degeneracy.
-Here, we wish to transform all of the extinction for each star into effective temperature, thus, we transform our posterior mean effective temperature as $E[T_{\text{eff}}]\mapsto E[T_{\text{eff}}]-E[A_{0}]\frac{\sigma(T_{\text{eff}})}{\sigma(A_0)}$, or like $E[T_{\text{eff}}]\mapsto E[T_{\text{eff}}]-E[A_{0}]E[\frac{\sigma(T_{\text{eff}})}{\sigma(A_0)}]$ as an approximation if we wish to use a constant value of $\sigma(T_{\text{eff}})/\sigma(A_0)$ (see Section \ref{transform} for a background to this transformation).
+Here, we wish to transform all of the extinction for each star into effective temperature.
+Thus, we transform our posterior mean effective temperature as $E[T_{\text{eff}}]\mapsto E[T_{\text{eff}}]-E[A_{0}]\frac{\sigma(T_{\text{eff}})}{\sigma(A_0)}$, or like $E[T_{\text{eff}}]\mapsto E[T_{\text{eff}}]-E[A_{0}]E[\frac{\sigma(T_{\text{eff}})}{\sigma(A_0)}]$ as an approximation if we wish to use a constant value of $\sigma(T_{\text{eff}})/\sigma(A_0)$ (see Section \ref{transform} for a background to this transformation).
 Each of the expectations is taken over the posterior for each star.
 We display a plot of LAMOST's derived effective temperatures together with our derived posterior mean effective temperatures, and the corrected temperatures, respectively, in Figure \ref{fig:compare_lamost}.